 Prescription drug benefits are available to all Clear Spring Health members.
 Prescriptions must be filled by a participating pharmacy to be covered.
-When a member travels outside of the plan service area a national network of pharmacies is available via the Express Scripts (ESI) network.
-If a member must use an out-of- network pharmacy, the member will generally have to pay the full cost of the prescription in some cases or a copay/coinsurance differential.
-The member may then request to be reimbursed for the cost covered by Clear Spring via Direct Member Reimbursement on our website or contacting ESI directly at 877-842-9790.
+When a member travels outside of the plan service area a national network of pharmacies is available via the Optum network.
+If a member must use an out-of-network pharmacy, the member will generally have to pay the full cost of the prescription in some cases or a copay/coinsurance differential.
+The member may then request to be reimbursed for the cost covered by Clear Spring Health via Direct Member Reimbursement on our website or contacting Optum directly at 800-461-1308.

-Clear Spring contracts with Express Scripts to develop a network of chain, independent, home infusion and long-term care pharmacies in order to provide pharmaceuticals to Clear Spring Health members.
-A list of participating pharmacies can be obtained by looking on our website on www.ClearSpringHealthCare.com or contacting Clear Spring's Member Services Department at:
+Clear Spring Health contracts with Optum to develop a network of chain, independent, home infusion and long-term care pharmacies in order to provide pharmaceuticals to Clear Spring Health members.
+A list of participating pharmacies can be obtained looking on our website on https://clearspringhealthcare.com/plan-documents/ or contacting Clear Spring Health's Member Services Department at (877) 364-4566.
+TTY users should call 711.
+Our office hours are October 1 - March 31, seven days a week, 8:00 a.m. - 8:00 p.m. and from April 1 - September 30, Monday through Friday, 8:00 a.m. - 8:00 p.m. (you may leave a voicemail Saturday, Sunday and Federal Holidays).

-- 877-364-4566 - TTY: 711